jeff-hykin/tamu_csce_635_labs/lab1/instructions/week2.md

 ## What needs to be done

 - Run the `run/check` command
-- Be ready to demonstrate any of the behaviors (below) on rviz
+- Be ready to demonstrate the code, or any of the behaviors (below) on rviz
 - Be ready to show code / code structure (parameters / schema's)
 - Alternatively, submit a screen recording that
     - shows the code structure